Home > Health & Fitness

 Avoid salty and fatty foods and stay away from fast food restaurants to make your heart and blood vessels healthier.

-Limit how much alcohol you drink to a maximum of one drink a day if you are a woman and two drinks a day if you are a man.
-Ask your health care provider if it is okay for you to drink alcohol.
+Limit how much alcohol you drink to a maximum of 1 drink a day if you are a woman and 2 drinks a day if you are a man.
+Ask your provider if it is OK for you to drink alcohol.

 Keep up to date with your vaccinations.
 Get a flu shot every year.
 Ask your doctor if you need a pneumonia shot.

 Try to stay away from stressful situations.
-If you feel stressed all the time or feel very sad , talk with your health care provider.
+If you feel stressed all the time or feel very sad, talk with your provider.

-Many patients who have had a stroke feel sad or depressed at times.
-Talk to friends or family about this.
-Ask your health care provider about seeking professional help.
+If you feel sad or depressed at times, talk to family or friends about this.
+Ask your provider about seeking professional help.

 Call 911 if the following symptoms develop suddenly or are new:

 National Institutes of Health.
 National Institute of Neurological Disorders and Stroke.
-Post-stroke rehabilitation fact sheet.
-Available at: www.ninds.nih.gov/disorders/stroke/poststrokerehab.htm.
-Accessed September 2, 2014.
+Know Stroke.
+Post-Stroke Rehabilitation.
+Updated September 2014. www.ninds.nih.gov/disorders/stroke/poststrokerehab.htm.
+Accessed July 22, 2016.